boltops-tools/terraspace-docs/_docs/dependencies/deploy-multiple.md

     vpc_id = <%= terraform_output('vpc.vpc_id') %>

-Terraform infers the dependency from this wiring and will deploy the vpc before the instance.
+Terraspace infers the dependency from this wiring and will deploy the vpc before the instance.
 It's that simple.

 ## Deploying